What is Ovulation? Top 7 Things You Might Not Know About It

 It’s possible to experience an anovulatory cycle, or a cycle with no ovulation.
 In this case, the uterine lining that was built during the first half of the cycle will still have to be shed, resulting in breakthrough bleeding.
 This type of bleeding will seem like a period, but it’s not a true period because ovulation didn’t occur.

-Anovulatory cycles typically happen after a major shift in hormones, like after coming off the pill or after giving birth.
+Anovulatory cycles typically happen after a major shift in hormones, like after coming off hormonal birth control (as in the case of post-pill amenorrhea) or after giving birth.
 If you’re tracking basal body temperature and experience bleeding but no biphasic temperature change, it’s possible that you experience an anovulatory cycle.
 If you experience them recurrently, consult with your doctor about this issue.

 Fact 7: It’s possible to experience an LH surge but no ovulation

-There is a phenomenon called luteinized unruptured follicle, or LUF, and is a possible reason underlying unexplained infertility.
+There is a condition called luteinized unruptured follicle syndrome, or LUF, and is a possible reason underlying unexplained infertility.
 It can happen occasionally to women with normal cycles, and for 6 – 25 percent of women with infertility.